 So why would Arminius consider himself to be Reformed?
 Arminius “studied under Calvin’s successor Beza in Geneva and was given a letter of recommendation by him to the Reformed Church of Amsterdam.
 It seems highly unlikely that the chief pastor at Geneva and principal of its Reformed academy would not know the theological inclinations of one of his star pupils.”

 Arminius also taught at the University of Leiden/Leyden which was “a centre of Dutch Reformed theology and of science and medicine in the 17th and 18th centuries,” and affirmed the Belgic Confession and Heidelberg Catechism.
-Furthermore, “… the contemporary Dutch denomination known as the Remonstrant Brotherhood, which stems from the work of Arminius and his followers, is a full member of the World Alliance of Reformed Churches!”
+Furthermore, the Remonstrant Brotherhood, a Dutch denomination which follows the work of Arminius and his followers, is a full member of the World Communion of Reformed Churches

 In consideration of all that has been said, Arminians should not be afraid or embarrassed to embrace the Reformed label.
 Their theological tradition stands squarely within the framework of historical Reformed thought.
 Whether or not they wish to take up the designation is an entirely different matter.Arminians should not be afraid or embarrassed to embrace the Reformed label.
 Their theological tradition stands squarely within the frame of historical Reformed thought.
 Click To Tweet